 Color: Despite the variety of colorful soybeans, the light beige or pale yellow soy beans are most commonly sold and used for making tofu.

 Hilum: Check for the soybean’s hilum, the “eye” that indicates where the seed had been attached to the pod.
 The hilum varies in color, but the choicest soybeans for making tofu typically have a nearly invisible hilum.
-You can hardly see it in the beans in the forefront:
+You can hardly see it in the beans in the forefront of this photo below.

 What do good soybeans taste like?